Fixed Gear Bikes Ontario

 Responsive!
 Like you and the bike are one!
 Thrilling!
-These are just some of the ways that riders experience riding a no frills, no gears, and sometimes no brakes bike.
+These are just some of the ways that riders experience riding a fixed gear bike.
+No frills, no gears, and sometimes no brakes bike.

 This arrangement also opens the door to other skills for the rider such as being able to ride in reverse with pristine control or achieving the impressive track stance.
 Continual pedaling adds a new dimension to your familiar terrain, and using a lightweight bicycle that's designed for the task will empower you towards a rediscovery of cycling.